TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 - The current layer
 - Current layer is bold, set by double click

+- Hiding layers
+- Creating objects in hidden layers is possible, but the object are only visible as long as they are selected

 - Cannot lock current layer
 - Cannot make locked layer current
 - Cannot remove only unlocked layer